North America ATLAS of Plucked Instruments

 guitarra doble

-The guitarra doble is the Mexican 12-string guitar, with all strings double - and in unison.
-It is not very often used anymore (like our 12-string guitar).
+The guitarra doble was the Mexican 12-string guitar, with all strings double - and in unison (so not like our 12-string guitar, with some strings in octaves).

-See for the more popular Mexican 12-string guitar : the bajo sexto.
+See under for a more popular Mexican 12-string guitar : the bajo sexto.

 top